Generation X? I feel your pain!

-- Start thinking about how you want to define “retirement.”
 Unlike your parents, you probably don’t see yourself retiring at 62.
-You expect to live a longer, healthier life, and you may be planning to keep working much later or start a second or even third career—something that invigorates you and keeps you socially, intellectually, and physically active later in life.
+Generation X often expects to live a longer, healthier life.
+Maybe you’re planning to keep working much later or start a second or even third career.
+You want something that invigorates you and keeps you socially, intellectually, and physically active later in life.
 You want to play by your own rules, but that takes money.
 Which leads us to…

-- Invest in yourself now so you can buy your independence and dignity later.
 Let’s face it: money is the key to independence.
 Once you’re ready to move on from your current career, you’ll want to have the assets to support your “non-retirement” dreams in the future.
-Whether investing in yourself means earning an advanced degree, nurturing a talent, or simply putting a percentage of today’s salary into a “next career” bucket, being proactive now can help you make your dreams come true down the road.
+Investing in yourself may mean earning an advanced degree, nurturing a talent, or simply putting a percentage of today’s salary into a “next career” bucket.
+Being proactive now can help you make your dreams come true down the road.

-- Lower your stress by getting your financial “house” in order.
-If you’re like most GenXers, your finances could be in better shape, in part because you’re money is so tied up in everything from your kids’ college tuition to your parents’ medical bills.
-That might be why 68% of GenXers report that they don’t have a good handle on cash flow, 53% don’t pay off their credit cards regularly, and 23% pay late fees.
+If you’re like most GenXers, your finances could be in better shape.
+It’s tough when you’re money is so tied up in everything from your kids’ college tuition to your parents’ medical bills.
+That might be why 68% of Generation X report that they don’t have a good handle on cash flow, 53% don’t pay off their credit cards regularly, and 23% pay late fees.
 While changing this behavior may feel like one more thing to add to your to-do list, it will save you time—and stress—in the long run.

 Need help with the financial piece of the puzzle?
-Contact me to schedule a time to review your specific situation.
+Contact us to schedule a time to review your specific situation.
 Together we can plan for the future—your own, your kids’, and your parents’.